Assessing renal function

 The extent of accumulation of drugs in renal impairment depends on the degree of dysfunction, the normal route of excretion, and the dose.
 Before a drug and dose schedule can be chosen, the severity of renal function must be established.
 To refresh your memory about how the nephron works, watch this short video.

-Diagram of the nephron
+Diagram of a nephron

 Courtesy of Ruth Lawson, Wikimedia Commons

-CrCl = F x (140 – age) x (weight in Kg)/plasma creatinine (micromol/L)
+CrCl (mL/min) = F x (140 – age) x (weight in Kg)/plasma creatinine (micromol/L)

-What counts as normal renal function and renal failure depends upon the equation used.
-Again, refer to the Information sources for more guidance.
 It is important to remember that the normal process of ageing involves the loss of nephrons and therefore it is reasonable to assume that all elderly patients have some degree of renal impairment.

 Plasma urea can be used to estimate renal function but its production is more variable than that of creatinine and is therefore not reliable.